Music tracker

 OpenMPT, a tracker running on Windows 10, playing the Bejeweled 2 track "Beyond the Network" by Finnish composer Skaven.

-A music tracker, or simply a tracker, is a type of music sequencer software for creating music.
+A music tracker, or simply a tracker, is a type of music sequencer.
 The music is represented as discrete musical notes positioned in several channels at chronological positions on a vertical timeline.

 A music tracker's user interface is traditionally number based.
 Notes, parameter changes, effects and other commands are entered with the keyboard into a grid of fixed time slots as codes consisting of letters, numbers and hexadecimal digits.

 Separate patterns have independent timelines; a complete song consists of a master list of repeated patterns.

 Later trackers departed from solely using module files, adding other options both to the sound synthesis (hosting generic synthesizers and effects or MIDI output) and to the sequencing (MIDI input and recording), effectively becoming general purpose sequencers with a different user interface.

-In the 2010s, tracker music is still featured in demoscene products for old hardware platforms and demoparties have often separate tracker music competitions.
+In the 2020s, tracker music is still featured in demoscene products for old hardware platforms and demoparties have often separate tracker music competitions.
 Tracker music may also be used in games which borrow aesthetics from past decades, or games with highly adaptive original soundtrack.

 History

 1987: Origins on the Amiga

 The term tracker derives from Ultimate Soundtracker (the first tracker software) written by Karsten Obarski and released in 1987 by EAS Computer Technik for the Amiga.
+Obarski made the program to help his friend with the production of a soundtrack for a game he was making (Amegas).
+Obarski was inspired by the vertical layout of SoundMonitor in the creation of his program, but tried to make the interface more simple.
+He labeled the four channels with the words Melody, Accompany, Bass, and Percussions.
 Ultimate Soundtracker was a commercial product, but soon shareware clones such as NoiseTracker (1989) appeared as well.
 The general concept of step-sequencing samples numerically, as used in trackers, is also found in the Fairlight CMI sampling workstation of the early 1980s.
 Some early tracker-like programs appeared for the MSX (Yamaha CX5M) and Commodore 64, before 1987, such as Chris Huelsbeck's SoundMonitor, but these did not feature sample playback, instead playing notes on the computer's internal synthesizer.
 Later, programs like Rock Monitor also supported additional sample playback, usually with short drum samples loaded in RAM memory.

 The first trackers supported four pitch and volume modulated channels of 8-bit PCM samples, a limitation derived from the Amiga's Paula audio chipset and the commonplace 8SVX format used to store sampled sound.
 However, since the notes were samples, the limitation was less important than those of synthesizing music chips.